IngoScholtes/kdd2018-tutorial/docs/setup.md

 ## Setting up pathpy

 `pathpy` is pure python code.
 It has no platform-specific dependencies and thus work on all platforms.
 It builds on `numpy` and `scipy` which come preinstalled in the Anaconda 5.2 environment.
-Assuming that a `python 3.x` environment has been successfully installed as described above, the latest version of `pathpy` can be installed in two ways:
+Assuming that a `python 3.x` environment has been successfully installed as described above, the latest version of `pathpy` can be installed via the [python package index pypi](https://pypi.org/).

-### Option 1: Installation via Python Package Index (pip)

-The simplest way is to install the package `pathpy2` via the [python package index pypi](https://pypi.org/).
 For this, you just need to open a terminal window of your operating system.
 Make sure that you have a `python` 3.x environment properly set up.
 Then run the command:

 `pip install pathpy2`

 Unfortunately, the `pypi` name `pathpy` has been name squatted after a previous version of `pathpy` had been released to the pypi test servers.
 While we are working to resolve this issue, we will have to use the package `pathpy2`.
 So make sure that you install the pypi package `pathpy2` rather than the empty (spam) package `pathpy`.

-### Option 2: Installation from gitHub

-A second option to install `pathpy` is to directly pull the latest development version from the [official gitHub repository](https://github.com/IngoScholtes/pathpy).
-To install the latest 2.0 version, just execute the following line in your terminal (after August 17):

-`pip install git+git://github.com/IngoScholtes/pathpy@pathpy2`

 ## Setting up InfoMap